kopokopo/k2-connect-node/README.md

   - `destinationReference`: The destination reference `REQUIRED`
   - `currency`: 3-digit ISO format currency code. `REQUIRED`
   - `amount`: Amount to charge. `REQUIRED`
+  - `description`: Payment description. `REQUIRED`
+  - `category`: Payment category.
+  - `tags`: Tags relevant to the payment.
+The tags should be comma separated.
   - `callbackUrl`: Url that the [result](#responsesandresults) will be posted to `REQUIRED`
   - `accessToken`: Gotten from the [`TokenService`](#tokenservice) response `REQUIRED`
   - `metadata`: It is a hash containing a maximum of 5 key value pairs